-Consider the following in specific applications of duct work to condensing units:
+Consider the following in specific applications of ductwork to condensing units:

 - In applications where the ceiling plenum is used as the heat rejection domain, the discharge air must be directed away from the condensing unit air inlet and a screen must be added to the end of the discharge duct to protect service personnel.
-Locate the air discharge a minimum of 4 feet from an adjacent wall.
+Locate the air discharge a minimum of 4 ft from an adjacent wall.
 Failure to do so may result in reduced air flow and poor system performance. - If the condensing unit draws air from the outside of the building, rain hoods must be installed.
-Hood intake and duct work cross sectional area dimensions should be equal to or greater than the area of the condensing unit intake flange.
-In addition, install a triple layer bird screen over rain hood openings to eliminate the possibility of insects, birds, water, or debris entering the unit.
-Avoid directing the hot exhaust air toward adjacent doors or windows. - Condensing unit fan operation is designed for 3500 CFM (5947 CMH).
+Hood intake and ductwork cross-sectional area dimensions should be equal-to or greater-than the area of the condensing unit intake flange.
+In addition, install a triple-layer bird screen over rain hood openings to eliminate the possibility of insects, birds, water, or debris entering the unit.
+Avoid directing the hot exhaust air toward adjacent doors or windows. - Ductwork should be designed for 950 CFM (1614 CMH).